The Songhai

-The Songhai (also Songhay, Songhaytarey (/son/, /son/)) is an area in the northwestern corner of Niger's Tillabéri Region populated mainly by the Songhaiborai.
-It is considered the heartland of the Songhai people and the sanctuary of their ancient pantheon and priestly class and the place in which the original lineage of the Sonni dynasty retreated after the coup d'etat of 1493 creating a secret society of magicians, the Sohance.
+The Songhai (also Soŋay, Soŋaytaray (/son/, /son/)) is an area in the northwestern corner of Niger's Tillabéri Region populated mainly by the Songhaiborai.
+It is considered the heartland of the Songhai people and the sanctuary of their ancient pantheon and priestly class and the place in which the original lineage of the Sonni dynasty retreated after the coup d'état of 1493 creating a secret society of magicians, the Sohance.

 History

 The Songhay Empire grew out of a polity that was formed in this region of present-day Niger.
 This polity flourished in present-day Mali and replaced the Mali Empire as the major West Sudanese power with its capital as Gao.
 After being vanquished by incursions from Morocco, the Songhay state withdrew to its original homeland which is this region.